ansys/pystk/doc/source/api/ansys/stk/core/graphics/IAlphaFromPixelFilter.rst

 IAlphaFromPixelFilter
 =====================

-.. py:class:: IAlphaFromPixelFilter
+.. py:class:: ansys.stk.core.graphics.IAlphaFromPixelFilter

    object

    Add an alpha band to the source raster based on the value of its first pixel.
 All pixels in the source raster that are the same color as the first pixel will be made transparent.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IAlphaFromPixelFilter

 Overview
 --------